 Step 3.
 Go beyond the application

 Applying online often means you are sending your information into a black hole.
 Especially if you are applying to a large company, there are hundreds, if not thousands, of people who submit for these roles.
-We always recommend that job-seekers send cold emails along with their applications, because otherwise they likely will not hear anything back after they press submit.
+We always recommend that job-seekers send cold emails along with their applications.
+Otherwise they likely will not hear anything back after they press submit.
 This advice is especially important for potential remote employees to show that they are motivated, hardworking, and passionate about the role.

 Once you find this person, find their email address and write an email that explains who you are, how you are connected, why you are interested in working at the company, and how you can provide impact.
 These emails should be compelling and concise.
 Don’t just regurgitate your resume: instead, pick one point that directly relates to the role or to that person.
 Make sure you end the email with an easy call-to-action, in which you ask for a quick call and give them 2 time-frames that work for you.
 Check out our guide to writing compelling cold emails for more tips and a template you can adapt.